vercel/next.js/examples/with-webassembly/README.md

 # WebAssembly example

 This example shows how to import WebAssembly files (`.wasm`) and use them inside of a React component that is server rendered.
-So the WebAssembly code is executed on the server too.
+So the WebAssembly code is invoked on the server too.
 In the case of this example we're showing Rust compiled to WebAssembly.

 ## Preview